PIPEDA and Your Business: What you need to know about protecting your customers’ privacy

 What exactly does accountability mean for my business?

-Accountability means that you need to make sure someone in your organization is responsible for protecting the personal information you collect and that you give that person and the tools and support to do it right.
+Accountability means that you need to make sure someone in your organization is responsible for protecting the personal information you collect and that you give that person the tools and support to do it right.

 Be sure to clearly explain why you're collecting personal information.

 Do your best to make sure your customers understand how their personal information will be used and get them to agree to it.

 Don't collect more personal information than you need.

 Can I use personal information for any reason that could benefit my customers?